xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 you need one consistent person who teach you one concept. groove one shot

-## 150 how to build BogeyProof Shoulders
+## 150 how to build Bogey-Proof Shoulders

 ## 149 fueling for performance